SimonBiggs/jekyll-google-drive/index.md

                 <button style="width:100%" class="note button radius" id="authorize-button" onclick="handleAuthClick(event)">
                     CLICK ME <br>
-                    Before you can edit this page you need to authorise this website to edit your Google Sheets with a google account that has been given access to the website spreadsheet.
+                    Before you can edit this page you need to authorise this website to edit your personal Google Sheets with a Google account that has been given access to the website spreadsheet.
                 </button>
             </div>
         </div>